 1. AGREEMENT: You agree to rent from us the personal property described under "MAKE/MODEL NO./ACCESSORIES" itemized in Schedule A and as modified by supplements to this Master Lease Agreement (“Agreement”) signed by you and us (such property and any upgrades, replacements, repairs, maintenance, and additions referred to as "Equipment") for business and educational purposes only.
 This Agreement is Exhibit C to a certain State Contract simultaneously executed with this Agreement (the “State Contract”).
 You agree to all of the terms and conditions contained in this Agreement and any supplement, which together are a complete statement of our Agreement regarding the listed Equipment ("Agreement") and supersedes any purchase order or outstanding invoice.
 This Agreement may be modified only by written agreement and not by course of performance.
-This Agreement shall be effective upon the Effective Date of the State Contract ("Commencement Date") and continues thereafter for the number of consecutive months shown.
-You will not owe us any interim rent for the period from the date the Equipment is delivered to you until the first billing date You authorize us to insert or correct missing serial numbers and any other information describing the Equipment.
+This Agreement becomes valid upon the date it is accepted and signed by you and us ("Commencement Date") and continues thereafter for the number of consecutive months shown.
+You will not owe us any interim rent for the period from the date the Equipment is delivered to you until the first billing date.
+The term will be extended automatically for successive month to month terms unless you send us written notice at least thirty (30) days before the end of any term of your intent to return the Equipment AND voluntarily surrender the Equipment to us or our authorized designee at the Equipment Location identified herein; provided however the Parties understand and agree that Customer’s obligation to pay rent and any other amounts due and owing under the State Contract and this Agreement are not encumbered nor appropriated unless and until the Parties execute an amendment or purchase order for any such month to month renewal or any other renewal term.
+You authorize us to insert or correct missing serial numbers and any other information describing the Equipment.
 You agree to provide updated annual and/or quarterly financial statements to us upon request.
 The original of this Agreement shall be that copy which bears your original signature, a facsimile of your original signature, or your electronic signature and which bears our original signature.

 2. RENT: Rent will be payable in Quarterly installments based on the state Fiscal Year beginning July 1 and ending June 30 each in the amount of the Payment set forth on the face of this Agreement.
 Subsequent installments will be payable on the last day of each rental payment period shown beginning after the first rental payment period or otherwise agreed.
 We will have the right to apply all sums received from you to any amounts due and owing to us under the terms of this Agreement in our sole discretion.

 3. MAINTENANCE AND SUPPLIES: The charges established by this Agreement include payment for the use of the Equipment and accessories, maintenance and repairs by us (during normal business hours), inspection, parts replacement, and the following consumable parts and supplies: drums and cleaning material required for proper operation black toner, color toner, staples, and developer (“Consumables”).
 Paper, media must be separately purchased by you.
 We retain ownership of all Consumables.
-Upon termination or expiration of this Agreement, all unused Consumables will be immediately returned to us Consumables do not include large format inks, print heads, maintenance kits and media.
+Upon termination or expiration of this Agreement, all unused Consumables will be immediately returned to us.
+Consumables do not include large format inks, print heads, maintenance kits and media.